ARE FULLER EDUCATION PROGRAMS AVAILABLE TO ALL STUDENTS?

 Interdisciplinary Learning is the study of content as it relates to and interconnects multiple subjects or disciplines.
 For example, a single unit or even a semester may include learning components from two or more subjects, for example, Math, Technology, Business, and Geography, or any other combination thereof.
 It is generally recommended that integration between subjects is limited to no more than three of four disciplines/subjects per topic or theme.

-Design Thinking is a non-linear, iterative process that teams and groups use to solve problems, understand users, challenge assumptions, redefine problems, and create innovative solutions to prototype and test.
+Design Thinking is a non-linear, iterative process that teams use to solve problems, understand users, challenge assumptions, redefine problems, and create innovative solutions to prototype and test.
 At its core, it is a methodology that provides a solutions-based framework for problem-solving.

 Accommodations will be made that enable students with special education needs to participate our program.
 Students who are receiving special education programs and services and who have an Individual Education Plan (IEP) will have a fair and equal opportunity to successfully complete the OSSLT or the OSSLC.
 Accommodations change only the way in which the OSSLT is administered or the OSSLC is taught, or the way in which the student responds to the components of the test or the course.
 They do not alter the content of the test or the expectations of the course or affect the validity or reliability of the test or the evaluation of student learning in the course.